 Malta

-Investors of the Malta Citizenship by Naturalization for Exceptional Services by Direct Investment program (CES) can gain Maltese citizenship by naturalization within 12 to 36 months and acquire a Maltese passport.
+Through the Malta Citizenship by Investment program, investors can gain Maltese citizenship by naturalization within 12 to 36 months and acquire a Maltese passport.

 €690,000